How Do I…?

 Method Two: The Text Editor

-The Text Editor is available in most areas where you would upload content and the editing toolbar has icons for creating web links (1), or links to images, media, and files (3).
+The Text Editor is available in most areas where you would upload content (pages, discussions, assignments, etc.).
+The editing toolbar has icons for creating web links (1), or links to images, media, and files (3).
 These buttons further allow you to choose an existing course item or to upload new content.
 These options are also available from the Insert menu above the toolbar.

 Course > Edit a page, assignment, discussion, etc.. > Select the desired icon (Link, Images, Media, or Documents)